botre/anki-decks/src/networking.md

 A forward proxy enables computers isolated on a private network to connect to the public internet.

 A reverse proxy enables computers on the internet to access a private subnet.

+## Difference between ingress and egress

+Ingress refers to traffic that enters the boundary of a network.
+This may also be referred to as inbound traffic.

+Egress refers to any traffic that exits an entity, or a network boundary.
+This may also be referred to as outbound traffic.